 Why Knitting Utopia?
 Well, we all know that 'Utopia' is our perfect future vision of Paradise.🌴

-So, in the knitting world, I envision our paradise as being a place where all knitting patterns are superbly gorgeous, each design is perfect, we choose and knit with ease, all our knitting projects go smoothly with our natural flow, and they turn out as we had envisioned them.
-They fit perfectly, we are proud of our achievements, and if, along the way, we require a little help, it is there for us at hand.
+So, in the knitting world, I envision our paradise as being a place where all knitting patterns are superbly gorgeous, each design is perfect, we choose and knit with ease, all our knitting projects go smoothly with our natural flow, and they turn out as we had intended them.
+They fit perfectly, we are proud of our achievements, and if, along the way, we require a little help, it is there for us first hand.

 Henio, the Brand History